MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 ### Create an area for a facility

-Once a floor is created, the **area** option enables to be linked to it.
+Once a floor is created, the **area** option is available to be linked to it.

 1. Select a facility where you want to add an area from the **Facilities** list.
 Select **Occupancy** tab and select **+ New Area**.